 Not all car accident cases are cut and dried.
 When fault is in dispute or catastrophic injuries are involved, the case becomes much more complicated.
 If you as the victim are not being treated fairly, the only way to settle your case may be through a lawsuit and possibly even a trial.
 Some factors that can complicate your car crash claim include the following:

 - Serious injuries.
 If the plaintiff suffered catastrophic injuries, such as brain damage, paralysis, or limb amputation, the ultimate cost of treatment and recovery will not be known for some time.
-These kinds of injury also require long-term or life-long care.
+These kinds of injuries also require long-term or life-long care.
 In most situations, these cases should not be settled out of court.

 - Fault is in dispute.
 If fault for the crash was not assigned by the police, or it was determined to be shared fault, a trial may be necessary to resolve the dispute.
 A judge or jury will assign a percentage of fault to one or both parties, which will affect how compensation is distributed.